 How do you get ISO 9001?

-To get ISO 9001 certification, you must make sure that your quality management system meets all the requirements.
-When it does, you arrange to be formally audited; the audit assesses whether your management system complies with (meets) all the requirements of ISO 9001.
+To get ISO 9001 certification, your quality management system has to meet all the requirements.
+When it does, you arrange a formal audit; the certification audit assesses whether your management system complies with all the requirements of ISO 9001.
 Note that it's an audit of your system (not your financials) and must be done by an accredited certifier (auditor).

 Then you get your certificate (assuming of course you pass, never a problem for our clients).
 Now you are ISO 9001 certified, have ISO 9001 certification or are registered to ISO 9001.
-It's often called being 'ISO accredited', although that term isn't correct.
+It's often called being 'ISO accredited', although that term is incorrect.

 Some myths around 9001